-- (v) Generally, in Indian context, the term permanent establishment" means a fixed place of business through which the business of an enterprise is wholly or partly carried on.
-The term "permanent establishment" shall also include - (a) the use of facilities solely for the purpose of storage or display of goods or merchandise belonging to the enterprise - (b) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of storage or display - (c) a warehouse in relation to a person providing storage facilities for others - (d) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of processing by another enterprise
+(d) None of the above (iv) ere there is double taxation avoidance agreement exists with particular foreign country, relief from ble taxation on income from such country is available under section - (a) 90 (b) 90A (c) 91 (d) 92 (v) thro nerally, in Indian context, the term permanent establishment" means a fixed place of business ugh which the business of an enterprise is wholly or partly carried on.
+The term "permanent ablishment" shall also include - (a) the use of facilities solely for the purpose of storage or display of goods or merchandise belonging to the enterprise (b) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of storage or display (c) a warehouse in relation to a person providing storage facilities for others (d) the maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of processing by another enterprise (vi) Tran sfer Pricing provisions are applicable if - (a) There is an international transaction between associated enterprises (b) There is an international transaction between two enterprises and the transaction is not at arm's length price (c) There is an international transaction between any two parties (d) None of these (vii) - per section 92B of the Income-tax Act, international transaction means a transaction between two nore associated enterprises, are non-residents, of specified nature. (a) either or both of whom (b) both of whom (c) one of whom (d) none of them Direc ctora te of Studies, The Institute of Cost Accountants of India (Statutory Body under an Act of Parliament) Page 164